 - Obeying the metrics.

-It is the hardest thing to accept – that your awesome new idea isn’t working.
-Raising a startup is madness sometimes, and I often catch myself feeling like a firefighter trying to halt a fire with gasoline.
-New possibilities emerge constantly, and the decision often need to be made based on the gut feeling and assumptions.
+And I understand, the hardest thing to accept is that your awesome new idea isn’t working.
+Raising a startup can be madness, and I often feel like I’m trying to fight fire with gasoline.
+New possibilities are behind every corner, and you need to make decisions based on gut feeling and assumptions.

-Once, I came up with an idea for the new feature of our software, which was supposed to compare the productivity between different groups within the company and rank them accordingly, in order to help management track productivity among departments and prevent potential disputes.
+At some point I came up with and idea for the new feature for our software, which was supposed to compare the productivity between different groups within the company and rank them accordingly.
+The feature was supposed to help management track productivity among departments and prevent potential disputes.

-It was new and cool, and none of our competitor had it, but it was just as well useless.
-Although some particular teams might have been compared (like front and back-end devs), most of our clients simply couldn’t apply it since each organizational structure was specific, and each team’s work was usually incomparable.
+It was new, it was cool.
+None of our competitors had it.
+But… It was just as well useless.
+Although some particular teams might have been compared (like front and back-end devs), most of our clients simply couldn’t apply it because organizational structures are different, and you can’t compare each team’s work.

-That feature did not bring any additional value to our product; in fact, it was very costly in terms of energy and focus, so I had to decide to cut it loose.
-Even though it was “my baby,” even though I thought it was innovative and interesting, the KPIs and feedback were showing that my assumptions were wrong, so I had to be accountable and say no.
+This feature didn’t bring any additional value to our product.
+It took up a lot of resources in terms of time, energy and focus, so I had to cut it loose.
+Even though it was “my baby”, even though I believed it was innovative and interesting, the KPIs and feedback were showing that I was wrong.
+Therefore, I had to be accountable and say no.

-It is hard to comprehend, and even harder to overmaster, but once you embrace the fact that your knowledge is very limited, and accept the mechanism of tracking metrics and KPIs as your most valuable feedback, you will be much more likely to move forward and succeed.
+It’s hard to comprehend it, but once you embrace the fact that your knowledge is limited, and accept the mechanism of metrics and KPIs as your most valuable feedback, you’ll be much more likely to move forward and succeed.

 To all of my peers, rivals and partners alike, who are trying to create something out there, I have two things to say: Instead for the Moon, shoot for the market; and instead of your ego, listen to the feedback.